Lagerst/2020Lang/README.md

 Include :

-    A Simple Pet Project of Electron Framework & Napi
+    A Simple Pet Project of Electron Framework & Napi => Electron

-        => Electron

-	An electron App using Napi & opencv to read local cameras
+	An electron App using Napi & opencv to read from local cameras => Camera

-        => Camera

 	Answers to Introduction of JS: javascripting
         => JavaScripting

 	Features of node
         => node

-# Latex

-Some Pet Projects

-# Java

-To be improved

-# Go

-To be improved